TCNJ-degoodj/compiler-starter-code/README.md

 -------------------------------

 This directory contains the starter code for the BMinor compiler.
-Students in CSE 40243 are *required* to use these header files as the basis for your work.
+Students in CSC 425 are *required* to use these header files as the basis for your work.
-Trust us, it will get you started on the right track, and make it much easier for the instructors to help you with any difficulties.
+Trust me, it will get you started on the right track, and make it much easier for the instructor to help you with any difficulties.

 Of course, to complete the project, you will have to add quite a bit to what is here.
 You are free to add new files, add items to the